-Based in Trim, Co Meath, Atlantic 252 broadcast across the British Isles on 252kHz LW
+Based in Trim, Co Meath, Atlantic 252 broadcast to Ireland and Britain on 252kHz LW

 This long wave giant was born at 8am on 1st September 1989.
 The station had been in the planning stages for a number of years and, in 1997, RTÉ received approval from the Minister for Communications to develop a long wave pop music radio service which was announced at the time as Radio Tara.

 Atlantic 252’s broadcasts were aimed especially at the UK using 254kHz (252 came later) from their studios at Mornington House in Summerhill in Trim, Co Meath utilising their huge, and hugely controversial, 900 foot tall transmitter aerial at Clarkstown, County Meath.

 The station started out as a mainly contemporary hits station at a time when this type of service was scarce, but with more and more FM licences being awarded in the UK and Ireland, it had to refocus itself regularly.